sleeyax/enhanced_future_builder/README.md

 # enhanced_future_builder
 Small FutureBuilder wrapper to improve readabiltity.
-It can also be used as an easy solution to the common 'my FutureBuilder keeps refiring' problem.
+It can also be used as an easy solution to the common 'my FutureBuilder keeps refiring' problem (more info about that [here](https://medium.com/saugo360/flutter-my-futurebuilder-keeps-firing-6e774830bc2)).

 ## Stop FutureBuilder from refiring
 Let's say you want to build an app that displays a random cat from the internet at launch and then increases a counter whenever a button is clicked.
 You came up with the following code: